 Talk to a Fredericksburg Family Law Attorney

-If you are facing a divorce, a custody dispute, a support issue, or another family law matter in Fredericksburg or the surrounding area, contact Shawna L. Stevens PLLC to schedule a confidential consultation.
+If you are facing a divorce, a custody dispute, a support issue, or another family law matter in Fredericksburg or the surrounding area, contact Shawna L. Stevens PLLC to schedule a confidential consultation — up to two hours, so there is enough time to understand your situation fully and discuss what comes next.
 Fees are discussed at your consultation based on the specifics of your case.

 Phone: (540) 310-4088